wp-plugins/robo-gallery/readme.txt

 When you open gallery settings inside you'll find images manager section.
 Images manager make you able to add/edit descriptions and titles of every gallery image

+= How to define custom hover effect for some gallery thumbnail? =

+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

 = How I can create custom (grid) layout of the thumbnails? =

 In our gallery we implemented layout based on columns amount.
 So you can general amount of the columns in your gallery grid and define custom amount of the columns which every image gonna take.
 As result you can customize layout of the gallery grid